Ronnie434/Subscribely/PRIVACY_POLICY.md

 - Name (optional)
 - Profile information (if provided)

-### Subscription Data
+### Recurring Item Data
-The app stores information you provide about your subscriptions:
+The app stores information you provide about your recurring items:
-- Subscription names and descriptions
+- Recurring item names and descriptions
 - Billing amounts and frequencies
 - Renewal dates
 - Categories